The History and Future of Cellular Technology

 The faster the network can serve you whatever you’ve asked for, the faster it can move on to serving the next person.

-With only so much spectrum to go around and networks in many areas already oversaturated, more speed is almost a matter of survival.
+With limited spectrum available and networks in many areas already oversaturated, more speed is almost a matter of survival.
 This is why the carriers were so eager to shut down 3G networks quickly - slower 3G data networks hog up more network airtime compared to LTE and 5G, so it costs carriers more to serve 3G data than it would to send the same data to 4G/LTE or 5G users.
+And newer generations can use the spectrum much more efficiently, delivering faster speeds and providing more capacity.

 In short, newer technology allows carriers to provide faster service for more people and devices simultaneously using the same spectrum.

 Capacity and speeds have already hit their peak with what LTE can provide.
-Carriers want to transition to 5G quickly to provide more speed and capacity.
+The transition to 5G will also provide more speed and capacity.

 Summary: 5G Is Here But Still Evolving

-Cellular technology is not a fixed technology.
+Cellular technology is not fixed.
 It has been constantly evolving for over 40 years to accommodate increased demands on speed and capacity.
-As carriers each evolve their networks, consumers must keep their cellular devices current to maximize their access.
+As carriers evolve their networks, consumers must keep their cellular devices current to maximize access.

 Additional Reading